Whenever I’m craving quick and flavorful low carb chicken recipes, this zucchini enchiladas recipe always comes to mind

-- Heat vegetable oil in a large skillet over medium heat.
+- Heat vegetable oil (2 tablespoons) in a large skillet over medium heat.

-- Remove from heat and stir in cottage cheese (or sour cream/Greek yogurt), and cheddar.
+- Remove from heat and stir in cottage cheese (1 cup) --or sour cream/Greek yogurt--, and shredded cheddar (2 cups).
 Stir until well combined and the chicken is coated in sauce.

-- Spread 1 cup of enchilada sauce evenly along the bottom of an 11x14 casserole dish, or large skillet.
+- Spread the enchilada sauce (1 cup) evenly along the bottom of an 11x14 casserole dish, or large skillet.

-- Lay 3 slices of zucchini on a flat surface, overlapping their edges a bit.
+- Lay the zucchini (3 slices) on a flat surface, overlapping their edges a bit.